On Medium Chemical Reaction in Diffusion-Based Molecular Communication: a Two-Way Relaying Example: Introduction

-In this paper, we propose a new network coding scheme in MC parallel to the PNC in traditional wireless networks.
-The traditional PNC is based on the fact that the signals can be negative and thus they may cancel out each other physically when adding in the environment.
-Since in MC the transmitted signals cannot be negative, we suggest the use of molecular reaction to cancel out the signals.
-This covers our two new ideas (namely receiver noise reduction and molecular PNC) that we mentioned above.
-By making physical-layer XOR using reaction, the signal density reduces when both molecules arrive at the relay and hence the signal dependent noise at the relay is reduced.
-We show that our proposed PNC scheme outperforms previously proposed SNC schemes for MC.
+\textbf{Example of a two-way relay network model:} To make the above ideas formal at once, we propose a specific setup with a certain signal-dependent receiver noise.
+We give an explicit modulation scheme that utilizes all the above-mentioned ideas in its design.
+More specifically, we consider a two-way molecular relay network, where two nano-transceivers exchange their information through a nano-relay.
+For this network, in this paper, we propose a new network coding scheme in MC parallel to the PNC in traditional wireless networks.
+This covers our two new ideas (namely receiver noise reduction and molecular PNC) mentioned above.
+We show that our proposed PNC scheme outperforms the previously proposed SNC scheme for MC.

-A complication arises if the above molecular channels have ISI, and this is where we make use of our two new ideas (namely receiver noise reduction and the dual purpose of transmission).
+A complication arises if the above molecular channels have ISI, and this is where we make use of our third new idea (the dual purpose of transmission).
 For point-to-point channels, ISI mitigating techniques have been introduced in \cite{mosayebi2014},\cite{movahednasab2015}.
 However, to the best knowledge, there is no study on the ISI-mitigating schemes in two-way relay channels.
 One natural way to tackle this problem is to apply the point-to-point ISI mitigating techniques to each hop of the relay channel.
-For the SNC scheme, we extend the existing ISI mitigating techniques of point-to-point channels proposed in \cite{mosayebi2014},\cite{movahednasab2015} to each hop.
-However, for the PNC scheme we propose a novel ISI-mitigating scheme, which is based on two observations: i) in two-way channels each transceiver has access to the previous messages of the other transceiver, and thus knows an estimation of the other user's ISI. ii) The molecular reaction can be used to cancel out the ISI (or reduce the estimated ISI) by utilizing the ``receiver noise reduction" idea.
-It is important to point out that in a channel with ISI, a transmitter may release molecules even when its bit is zero; this is to cancel out the ISI of the other receiver (dual purpose of transmission).
+For the SNC scheme, we extend the existing ISI mitigating techniques of point-to-point channels proposed in \cite{mosayebi2014}, \cite{movahednasab2015} to each hop.
+However, for the PNC scheme we propose a novel ISI-mitigating scheme, which is based on two observations: i) in two-way channels each transceiver has access to the previous messages of the other transceiver, and thus knows an estimation of the other user's ISI. ii) The molecular reaction can be used to cancel out the ISI (or reduce the estimated ISI).